d2bjs/d2b/docs/chartsAdvanced/sunburst.md

 # {#Padding}
 ### [#](#Padding) Padding
-Here is a live interactive demo of the default sunburst chart with padding property configurations.
+Here is a live interactive demo of the sunburst chart with padding property configurations.
+These configurations pad the rings in the sunburst as well as the sunburst chart (without the legend) as a whole.
 <figure class="sunburst_padding">
     <iframe
         src="https://codesandbox.io/embed/github/d2bjs/demos/tree/master/charts/sunburst/padding?runonclick=1&codemirror=1&module=/index.js&view=preview"